bsmeding/bsmeding.github.io/docs/about.md

 ## Network and Infrastructure Automation Specialist
 Who is Bart?
-Bart Smeding is a seasoned network and infrastructure automation specialist with over 10 years of experience in the field.
+Bart Smeding is a seasoned network and infrastructure automation specialist with over 25 years of experience in Microsoft infrastructure, network specialist in enterprise and datacenter network infrastructures and more than 10 years of experience in the field of infra automation.
 He has a deep understanding of Ansible, Network Automation (NA), DevOps, Python, CI/CD, and writing Ansible roles.
 Bart's expertise lies in building robust automation platforms that seamlessly onboard both brownfield and greenfield networks, ensuring seamless integration with existing systems.

 ![Profile Picture](images/bartsmeding3.jpg)